luccs271course-spring2018/lab10-lab8-anthony-ivan/README.md

 **Question 1**

-- Hash map has better performance.
+- Hash map has better performance, although it was not that noticeable.

 **Question 2**